Raven-biosciences/chemX_docs/docs/troubleshooting.md

 ## I am getting negative R² values for my models.
 What is happening?

-The R² metric used in chemX is calculated as one minus the ratio of the mean squared error (MSE) of the model predictions over the MSE of the trivial model predictions (constant number).
+The R² metric used in ChemX is calculated as one minus the ratio of the mean squared error (MSE) of the model predictions over the MSE of the trivial model predictions (constant number).
 The reported R² is therefore not the classic R² many of us have learned in school when learning to fit regression models.

 A value of 1 indicates perfect predictions, while values around 0 indicate that the regression results are no different than the trivial approach of constantly predicting the average value of the outcome.
 Negative values indicate that the model is worse than the trivial approach.